-A calendar entry change request to add SEE 810 to the list of mandatory the SEE MASe program requirements and add SEE 811 to articulated in the SEE MASs and SEE DhD programs in the SEE MASe and DhD program requirements and presentation skills component of the course and reduce the bl bjeld
+A calendar entry change request to add SEE 810 to the list of mandatory courses articulated in the SEE MASe program requirements and add SEE 811 to the list of mandatory courses articulated in the SEE MASe and SEE PhD programs.

+We also request to change the scope of courses SEE 896 and SEE 897 as previously articulated in the SEE MASe and PhD program requirements, respectively.
+This will remove the publication and presentation skills component of the course and reduce the duration to 1hr/week.